The 1st Evaluation & Treatment Appointment

 WHERE TO STAY?

-We are located across the street from the Orange County Airport (airport code “SNA”).
+We are located in Arlington, Texas, sitting between Dallas and Fort Worth not too far from the DFW International (DFW) and Love Field (DAL) airports which are major hubs for American Airlines and Southwest Airlines respectively).
 There are hotels in the area.
 Please use your favorite travel web site (e.g. hotels.com, expedia, travelocity.com, kayak.com) to find the best deal in your preferred budget.

 WHAT DO I NEED TO BRING?
 DO I NEED TO BRING/SEND MY DOCTORS NOTES?
 SHOULD I BE OUT OF MY CONTACTS LENSES FOR AWHILE?